UniqMartin/adventofcode-2015/README.md

 ## Notes

 - Output obviously depends on the user-specific input.
-This input is either in either in a file named `input.txt` or somewhere at the top of the main code file.
+This input is either in a file named `input.txt` or somewhere at the top of the main code file.
+- Pony code was tested with Pony 0.2.1.
 - Ruby code was tested with Ruby 2.0.
-- Pony code was tested with Pony 0.2.1.

 ## License